torvalds/linux/Documentation/mm/damon/design.rst

 - whether it is to allow (include) or reject (exclude) applying the scheme's action to the memory (``allow``).

+For efficient handling of filters, some types of filters are handled by the core layer, while others are handled by operations set.
+In the latter case, hence, support of the filter types depends on the DAMON operations set.
+In case of the core layer-handled filters, the memory regions that excluded by the filter are not counted as the scheme has tried to the region.
+In contrast, if a memory regions is filtered by an operations set layer-handled filter, it is counted as the scheme has tried.
+This difference affects the statistics.

-When multiple filters are installed, each filter is evaluated in the installed order.
+When multiple filters are installed, the group of filters that handled by the core layer are evaluated first.
+After that, the group of filters that handled by the operations layer are evaluated.
+Filters in each of the groups are evaluated in the installed order.
 If a part of memory is matched to one of the filter, next filters are ignored.
 If the memory passes through the filters evaluation stage because it is not matched to any of the filters, applying the scheme's action to it is allowed, same to the behavior when no filter exists.

 For example, let's assume 1) a filter for allowing anonymous pages and 2) another filter for rejecting young pages are installed in the order.
 If a page